Office hours

 Penryn TR10 9FE

-I am an Evolutionary Biologist with an interest in Social Evolution and Senescence (Ageing)
+I am an evolutionary ecologist with an interest in Social Evolution and Senescence (Ageing)

-I am based at Exeter's Centre for Ecology & Conservation (CEC) in Cornwall, UK
+I am based at Exeter's Centre for Ecology & Conservation (CEC) in Cornwall, UK, where I am:

-I am also a passionate educator, ecologist and adventurer, enjoying teaching and discovery in the wild as much as the class-room.
-Most of my research is conducted in the Kalahari desert, but I have taught fieldcourses in a variety of places, from Costa Rica, Kenya & India to Scotland, Switzerland & the Isles of Scilly, right here in Cornwall.
+I am a passionate educator and ecologist, enjoying teaching and discovery in the wild as much as the class-room.
+Most of my research is conducted in the Kalahari desert, but I have taught fieldcourses in a variety of places, from Costa Rica, Kenya, South Africa & India to Scotland, Switzerland & the Isles of Scilly, right here in Cornwall.

 I lead the following taught modules & am a Fellow of Higher Education Academy